-Skin cancer is the most common type of cancer in the U.S. When caught early, it is highly treatable.
+Skin cancer is the most common type of cancer in the U.S. In fact, more people are diagnosed with skin cancer each year in the U.S. than all other cancers combined.
+When caught early, it is highly treatable.
 Learning some key facts about skin cancer can make all the difference in beating it.
 The more you know, the better prepared you are to help prevent, recognize, and cure skin cancer.

 The most important fact to know about skin cancer